Stormy Monday (film): Plot

 In Newcastle upon Tyne, Irishman Brendan finds an ad for a janitorial position at the Key Club owned by Mr. Finney.
 En route to his interview, Brendan stops at a local shopping mall, where he crosses paths with an American woman, Kate.
 When Brendan meets Finney, the club owner is uninterested in Brendan until they discover a shared love of jazz, after which Finney hires him immediately.

-Brendan is sent by Finney to retrieve the Krakow Jazz Ensemble from the airport and bring them to the Royal Station Hotel.
-Kate also visits the hotel, where a corrupt New York City businessman, Francis Cosmo, is a guest of honor for the city's "America Week," intended to secure international development deals for Newcastle.
+Brendan is sent by Finney to retrieve the Kraków Jazz Ensemble from the airport and bring them to the Royal Station Hotel.
+Kate also visits the hotel, where a corrupt New York City businessman, Francis Cosmo, is a guest of honour for the city's "America Week," intended to secure international development deals for Newcastle.
 Previously, Kate had worked for Cosmo, posing as a prostitute to help him in securing business deals.
 After his first work shift, Brendan orders dinner at a restaurant when he is surprised to see that his waitress is Kate.
 As he waits for his meal, he overhears two men talking about buying Finney out of his club.
 They make it clear that they are willing to kill Finney to get their way.

 Kate accepts Brendan's invitation for a date, and the two visit a pub.
-However, Brendan interrupts the date to seek out Finney. and warn him about what he overheard in the restaurant.
-Brendan tells Finney, who is with his mistress, that he needs to speak with him.
-Finney asks him to come to his house the next day.
-In the morning, Brendan meets Finney's wife at his house, and explains to Finney about the threat to his life.
+However, Brendan interrupts the date to seek out Finney and warn him about what he overheard in the restaurant.

 At the Key Club, Finney is ready for the gangsters.
 He overpowers them with his own men, and breaks the arm of the heavy with the implements that were intended to break his own arm.
 For Brendan's tip-off, Finney gifts him a brand new Jaguar.
-Back at the hotel, Cosmo is honored for the "America Week" festival.
+Back at the hotel, Cosmo is honoured for the "America Week" festival.
 The Polish band is enlisted at the last minute to sub in for the originally scheduled band.
 Meanwhile, Kate is at the event in the company of a corpulent executive who makes sexual advances on her.